Behaviour Change

 So, let’s say you asked all these questions about my not-drinking-tea behaviour and gained a bunch of information on what capabilities I may or may not have, what my opportunities are, as well as my motivations, and this is what you got.

-And, you know, based on those results you can see what has to change to get me to drink tea and identify what is in scope for your programme (i.e. of what needs to change, what you are able to change).
-In this case, maybe you specialise in capacity building, and so what you can change is giving me the training and mentoring to change my capability and motivation.
+In this case, maybe you specialise in capacity building and coaching, and so what you can change is giving me the training and mentoring to change my capability and motivation.
 As such, what you can’t change would be the opportunity: giving me infrastructure and changing a culture.
 That gives you pathways and assumptions immediately for what behaviours need to change in your target groups!
 Neat, huh?
 This gives the foundations of what’s called a Theory of Action: like a mini theory of change for how to bring about behaviour change in target groups.
+(This is inspired by how Actor-Based Change Frameworks connect behaviour change to theories of action)3

 Based on what is in scope, the COM-B change here will look like this:

-The next step is thinking about how to bring about those capability and motivation changes.
+What I find helpful in the next step is thinking about how to bring about those capability and motivation changes.
 Now, this is where it gets interesting.
 COM-B helps you break down what is needed for change, but doesn’t tell you how to do it.
 This is where other models can come into play.

 Or, even, activity approaches or processes might be what’s needed to shift to a given opportunity, and those can be slotted in as well: